gavoja/twcss/README.md

 // Initialises TWCSS explicitly. init(document, {
-  // Keys are class names and values are blobs of CSS.
+  // Keys are class names, and values are blobs of CSS.
   classes: {
-    // The below will yield:
+    // The following will yield:
     // .foo { width: 123px; height: 123px }
     'foo': '{ width: 123px; height: 123px }',
-    // The below will yield:
+    // The following will yield:
     // .hide-last-child > :last-child { display: none }
     'hide-last-child': '> :last-child { display: none }',
     // You can use custom keyframes here.